 The Bare-XF 210 V2 shoe is an innovative design in minimalist gym shoes.
-This is a great shoe for cross training and a great asset when rope climbing.
+This is a great shoe for cross-training and a great asset when rope climbing.

 The Bare-XF has a complicated and difficult-to-remember name for an otherwise simple and memorable minimalist shoe.
-This pair is designed for cross training and gym use, and we agree.
+This pair is designed for cross-training and gym use, and we agree.
 The toe is shaped into a narrower point, so we sized up a little bit to get the toe space we wanted.
 This provided adequate toe box room, but it meant that when running, we sometimes felt the toe bend and catch on the ground during push-off.
 For slower paced activities on flat ground, such as gym workouts, this is an excellent shoe.

 The stack height is very minimal at 3.5 mm thick, allowing excellent ground feel.
 Sometimes, if we were inattentive, we could nail our heel on a rock or sharp gravel—but that confirms a level of barefoot accuracy!

 The sole is scored in the forefoot to allow improved bending.
 At first, we thought this must be gimmicky.
 However, we noticed it meant we could lift our toes much easier than in otherwise similar shoes.
 During this review, we noticed that we enjoy the ability to not only spread our toes but also to lift them when standing or walking.
 These shoes felt more soft and supple in the forefoot as a result of that scored sole.
-The Xero Shoes Prio feature a similar design, with two scored bands across the sole of the forefoot.

 The Inov-8 shoes do not look like your classic barefoot or minimalist shoe, but they are well disguised.
 The zero drop sole is very thin and supple at just 3mm thick, and if you size appropriately up, you'll find adequate space to spread your toes wide.
 The scored sole also let us lift our toes easily, which we have come to enjoy in our minimalist footwear.